taomsakal/Differential-Equations-for-Ecologists/readme.md

 *Note: This is a first draft.
 Let me know if you spot any mistakes or if any sections are confusing.
 I'll be updating these notes as I receive feedback.
-Equations aren't displaying properly on the [online version](https://taomsakal.github.io/Differential-Equations-for-Ecologists/) right now, but Gauchospace has a pdf version with working equations under week 6.
-(Though that version won't have animations!)*